-Data Structures.
-We use the following data structures.
+We use the following data structures in the architectureindependent part of the microkernel, which integrates the E and S machine and the microcode interpreter (Alg.
+1 and 2).
 The system state consists of two parts: (1) a system program and its configuration; and (2) a kernel state, which consists of a preempted task, a processor context, and a set of task instances called task set.
-The running task becomes the preempted task when an event interrupt occurs that preempts the running task.
+The running task is preempted when an event interrupt occurs.
 The processor context is a set of variables that contain the values of all registers of the processor.
 Typically, the stack and frame pointers as well as the processor status are stored in reserved registers.
 A task instance consists of a task and a processor context.
 For efficiency, all sets and queues are implemented by fixed-size arrays.

-Implementation.
-At system startup, the bootstrap program (Algorithm 7) initializes the microkernel as follows: first, the initial task instance of the special idle task (Algorithm 8) is inserted into the task set.
-Then the trigger queue, thread set, and system program are initialized to be empty.
-The auxiliary system code and run variables are used by the idle task to receive system code from the host computer.
-Next, a HelyOS I/O handler is bound to an input and an output interrupt.
-We maintain two cyclic buffers that decouple the microkernel from the hardware: (1) an input buffer that is filled by the I/O handler when data is received from the host computer (on a serial link); and (2) an output buffer

-that is emptied by the I/O handler, which sends the content to the host computer.
-The next step of the bootstrap program is to bind the event interrupt handler (Algorithm 9) that invokes the integrated E and S machine to the system clock interrupt.
-We have not yet bound the event interrupt handler to other interrupts although this is possible.
-Finally, all interrupts are enabled and the idle task is invoked.
+At system startup, a bootstrap program (Alg.
+3) initializes the microkernel.
+To communicate with the microkernel, we use a HelyOS I/O handler bound to an input and an output interrupt that operates on two cyclic buffers: (1) an input buffer that is read by the microkernel and written by the I/O handler when data is received from the host computer (on a serial link); and (2) an output buffer that is written by the microkernel and read by the I/O handler, which sends the content to the host computer.
+The event interrupt handler of the microkernel (Alg.
+5) is bound to the system clock interrupt.
+When all interrupts are enabled, the special idle task (Alg.
+4) is invoked.
 The idle task only returns when a shutdown command from the host computer was received.
-Then all interrupts are disabled and the system is shutdown.
-Note that during system operation the I/O interrupts remain enabled even when the microkernel is running achieving nanosecond-latency I/O.
+Note that during system operation the I/O interrupts remain enabled even when the microkernel is running.

-The idle task checks in a while loop whether commands from the host computer were received and sends logging information generated by the microkernel and the tasks to the host computer.
-Algorithm 8 shows only two commands: (1) the switchcode command announces system code sent from the host computer; and (2) the shutdown command terminates the idle task and shuts down the system.
-The host computer sends system code along with the switchcode command.
-The idle task receives the code, and stores it if it passes an integrity check of opcodes and arguments.
-In Section 7 we discuss various other integrity checks as well as more potential commands for the microkernel.
-The idle switches the system program executed by the microkernel to the received system code as soon as a safe instant is reached.
+The idle task (Alg.
+4) checks in a while loop whether commands from the host computer were received and sends logging information generated by the microkernel and the tasks to the host computer.
+The idle task may receive microcode from the host, and execute it if it passes an integrity check of opcodes and arguments.
+The idle switches the system program executed by the microkernel to the received microcode as soon as a safe instant is reached.
 Here, a safe instant is any instant when all tasks have completed.
 Other, less trivial choices are possible.

 Now, suppose that the idle task is running and an event interrupt (system clock tick) occurs.
-The event interrupt handler (Algorithm 9) is invoked, which immediately disables the event interrupts and then saves the registers in the processor context variables.
-Then the running task is saved as the preempted task before the event loop of the integrated machine checks for system code to be executed and determines the next running task.
+The event interrupt handler (Alg.
+5) is invoked, which immediately disables the event interrupts and then saves the registers in the processor context variables.
+Then the running task is saved as the preempted task before the event loop of the integrated machine checks for microcode to be executed and determines the next running task.
 If the preempted task is again chosen to be the next running task, the registers are restored from the processor context variables and the handler returns from the interrupt.
 For this (often frequent) case, we demonstrate below in an architecture-dependent way that saving and restoring the processor context can entirely be avoided.